sofie-rk/algorithms_and_data_structures/graph_implementation/README.md

 To check is a graph is bipartite, run BFS on G. For each edge in G, check if its endpoints are in the same layer.
 If the end points are in different layers, the graph is bipartite.
 Running time: O(N+M) (BFS running time).

 ![BFS_partite](Illustrations_graph/bipartite_BFS.jpg)

+## Connected components
+A connected component is a maximal subset of connected vertices.

+Algorithm: unmark all vertices.
+While there is an unmarked vertex: chose an unmarked vertex v, run DFS from v.

+Running time: O(N+M) (DFS running time)